zethon/zethon.github.io/_posts/2020-07-19-writing-const-and-non-const-getters.md

 }
 ```

 When I first saw this, my gut reaction was to go with the second option mostly because casting **away** the const felt wrong.
 However, what I didn't realize is that the second version is calling a non-const function within a const context, which is even worse than casting away const'ness.
-For example, imagine someone came along later and changed the non-const version of `texture()` to modify some internal state of the object/
+For example, imagine someone came along later and changed the non-const version of `texture()` to modify some internal state of the object.

 Because of this the first option is preferred.